• Parfums des Beaux Arts by DSH Bancha EDP Natural Perfume Review

 green tea fields and Mount Fuji

 At first Bancha is very tart citrus on me.
 It isn’t a juicy citrus, you can tell it’s the peel of limes, green mandarin, yuzu, very tart.
 There is a green freshness with the tartness.
 It does smell like an herb garden.
-I can’t distunguish the different herbs, I just get “green”.
-The greeness is very “alive”.
+I can’t distinguish the different herbs, I just get “green”.
+The greenness is very “alive”.
 These aren’t dried herbs.
 The greens mix with the citrus.
 Eventually this fragrance begins to smell a bit “juicy” on me.
 I love that this fragrance uses jasmine to add sweetness.
 The jasmine in Bancha reminds me of sweet, dried jasmine tea.
 Florals are present in Bancha, but they aren’t feminine.
 The base is what really works for me.
 I get the faintest terpenoid from pine needles.
 The fragrance wears mossy on me, dry mossy (I’m in Western Washington, I know my mosses).
 The scent becomes a bit foresty, a dry, summer forest.
-DSH’s Bancha is a wonderful interpretaion of bancha (a “mature” green tea with a hay-like aroma).
+DSH’s Bancha is a wonderful interpretation of bancha (a “mature” green tea with a hay-like aroma).
 Bancha has the green freshness of green tea because of the addition of green herbs.
 The tart citrus notes make the scent refreshing.
 The jasmine adds a tea-like quality to the fragrance.
 And the base of moss, pine needles, and woods are what make this “bancha” and not any other green tea fragrance.
 The base makes this one dry, pastoral.
 But, it never smells “dirty”.
 The florals, citrus, and greens keep this smelling clean, fresh.
 Being a natural perfume, it wears for a long time.

 Parfums des Beaux Arts by DSH Bancha is a very relaxing, soothing perfume.
 It’s a cup of hot bancha.
 This fragrance wears closely to the skin, it seems to work with the wearer.
 It’s amazing how it transforms to your body chemistry.
 It’s a very intuitive fragrance.
 Some fragrances can be described as “sexy” or “flirty”, something you may wear for someone else.
 DSH Bancha is meditative.
 It’s a fragrance you wear for yourself.